 What I've been working on lately:

-My research focuses broadly on moral and political philosophy.
-More specifically, I'm interested in liberal political theory and the capabilities approach to justice and human development, as well as some of the applications these frameworks can have to a variety of thorny applied issues.
+My research focuses broadly on moral, social, and political philosophy.
+More specifically, I'm interested in liberal political theory (especially in the work of John Rawls and the capabilities approach to justice), as well as some of the applications these frameworks can have to a variety of thorny issues.
 I'm particularly interested in those issues at the intersections of social, environmental, and intergenerational justice.
-I also like to think and write about the moral philosophy of Immanuel Kant, human rights, LGBT+ issues, and social epistemology.
+I also like to think and write about the intersections of social epistemology and educational opportunity, human rights, racial justice, and the moral philosophy of Immanuel Kant.

-My primary academic advisor is David Reidy.
-I'm also currently wrapping up various unfinished projects under the direction of John Nolt, Adam Cureton, and Nora Berenstain.
-I will be forming a committee and beginning work on my dissertation in the Spring of 2018.
+My primary advisor is David Reidy.
+I will be forming a committee and beginning work on my dissertation in the summer of 2018.
 More information on that project is forthcoming.

 Works in Progress